Teaching citizenship to preschool children is important for character building

 When reading a story with young children, take time to stop for questions and let the child be an active participant; retell the story after you’ve finished reading; draw pictures about characters who displayed good citizenship.
 Talk about stories with your children as you read them together.
 Explore fun things you can do with your child that complement the story and provide additional learning opportunities.

-When you model and teach your child the life skill of citizenship you are helping to build character that counts!
+Michigan State University Extension reminds you that when you model and teach your child the life skill of citizenship you are helping to build character that counts!